cdeck3r/3DScanner/src/reboot/README.md

 **CAMNODES**

 We reboot CAMNODES one at a time with a 5min delay in between.
-It shall prevent an  strong intermediate power surge causing a voltage level drop, which potentiall let Raspberry Pis crash.
-One CAMNODE reboot at a time minimizes the impact on the scanner's overall power supply.
+It shall prevent a strong intermediate power surge causing a voltage level drop, which potentiall let Raspberry Pis crash.
+One CAMNODE reboots at a time, which minimizes the impact on the scanner's overall power supply.

-1. Implements Weekly reboot of all CAMNODES.
+1. Implements weekly reboot of all CAMNODES.
 1. Before reboot log the number of nodes from `nodelist.log`.
 1. For each camnode from `nodelist.log`
     1. Stop `homie_camnode.service`